noahehall/theBookOfNoah/languages/javascript/javascript.md

 #### promises

 - try catch wrapper around code that will finish at an unpredictable time
-  - can only succeed/fail once
+  - can only succeed/fail once; whereas events can fire multiple times
   - cannot switch from success to failure/vice versa
   - if a promise has succeeded/failed, and you later add a success/failure callback, the correct callback will be invoked, even though the event took place earlier
   - any object with a then method can be used as and integrated with native promises
   - you always want a `.catch`
+  - promises are potentially blocking since they are created and settled on the main thread
 - Promise States
   - fulfilled (resolved): action related to the promise has succeeded
   - rejected (failure): action related to the promise has failed
   - pending: not yet fulfilled / rejected
   - settled: promise has either fulfilled / rejected.
-  - a promise can only be settled once, whereas events can fire multiple times
-  - promises are potentially blocking since they are created and settled on the main thread
 - Promise stages:
   - wrapping: (value promise creation)
   - create a promise that wrapps an async action